You Can Combine Motherhood and Study

 I remember carrying my four-week-old daughter in a cloth sling baby carrier into a lecture I had to attend as a requirement of the program.
 As an international student in her first year I had no right to take a pregnancy or breastfeeding leave.

 The reactions of my academic colleagues varied.
 Most of the environments I have been in were very supportive, though there were a couple of situations where there were concerns about my ability to focus while taking care of my baby.
 But in general I took her to postgraduate courses, master classes and public lectures without any problems whatsoever.
 Even now I still take her to meetings if I need to.
-But this is not the case always.
+But this is not always the case.
 With my first child I had many comments from other mothers and students who thought I should have stayed at home with my kid.
 That was at the American University in Cairo.

 The result of my first year evaluation was that my candidacy for the degree was postponed rather than confirmed.
 I had to finish writing the first chapter of my thesis, and this was their way to push me to work harder—“tough love,” as they call it in English.

 After that evaluation, I reached a stage of misery and exhaustion that made me want to disconnect and take a step back from my academic life.
 Fortunately, my family and I had to return to our country for a few months afterwards.
 Back home, I found the distance I needed to feel comfortable again, to take a breath and relax.
 I was able to restore balance and continue my work in solitude.

 At the beginning of my second year, I was very clear about what I could do and could not do, and what was suitable for my time and energy.
 I began choosing the lectures I wanted to attend without feeling guilty if I had to apologize for not attending them.
 I also stopped comparing myself to single students who can spend their entire day at the university, while I go there as needed.